 If you’d like an ebook version, it’s available in Kindle, Kobo, NookBook, and iBook, but you can download it as an epub or pdf right here!
 For free.
 (And here’s why.)

-(And if anyone feels inclined to write some sort of reader response which I can post here and elsewhere, please do send it to me!)
+(And if anyone feels inclined to write a review or some sort of reader response that I can post here, feel free to send it to me!)
 (And thanks!)

 “[Jess’] perspective on being a girl and woman while having memories of being a man offers an understanding I’d never thought of.
 Really interesting book.” poolays, LibraryThing 4/5 stars